LLNL/elastic-stacker/docs/usage.md

 with the string "AlmaLinux" in every file that Stacker writes out, and in every dumped file it reads in as well.

-This is an incredibly powerful feature, but there are some technical details to be aware of if you want to use it.
+This is a powerful feature, but there are some technical details to be aware of if you want to use it.

 1. These matching patterns are **regular expressions** (*regex*), a language for matching patterns in text.
 Many common punctuation characters have special meanings in regex, so you will need to prefix them with a backslash (`\`) or they may cause unexpected effects.
 For example, dots in domain names need to be escaped:

    **WRONG:** `my.domain.net`

    **RIGHT:** `my\.domain\.net`

    If you're unfamiliar with regular expressions, the [Mozilla regular expression cheatsheet](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions/Cheatsheet) describes the special characters in regex and how they affect the search.

-1. Stacker's config file is in the [YAML](https://yaml.org/spec/) file format, and YAML handles strings with backslashes in them differently depending on if they're `'single-quoted'` or `"double-quoted`.
+1. Stacker's config file is in the [YAML](https://yaml.org/spec/) file format, and YAML handles strings with backslashes in them differently depending on if they're `'single-quoted'` or `"double-quoted"`.
 In double-quoted strings, the YAML parser will try to interpret the backslash as the part of an escape sequence (for example, it'll replace `\n` with a newline character.)
    To make sure the YAML parser doesn't mangle your regex, you **MUST** put your